DevExpress/testcafe/docs/articles/documentation/guides/concepts/typescript-and-coffeescript.md

 ### Customize Compiler Options

 TestCafe allows you to specify [TypeScript compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) in the `tsconfig.json` file.
-You can use these options to enable the JSX compilation, import code or typings with `paths` aliases, set aliases to React typings, or customize other compiler settings.
+You can use these options to enable the JSX compilation, set aliases to React typings, or customize other compiler settings.

 To apply a custom TypeScript configuration file, specify its location in one of the following ways: